pilotpirxie/json-to-ffmpeg/README.md

 }
 ```

-will be translated using thi app into this command:
+will be translated using this app into this command:

 ```bash
 #!/bin/bash